Kiyoshika/Entropy-Based-Model-Selection/README.md

 My entropy-based values are compared against AIC and they appear to be equivalent.
 This is no surprise since AIC is derived from relative entropy.

-I also use relative entropy towards the end of the script to quantify the information gain from moving from one model to another (e.g, if relative entropy is positive between model_1 and model_2, then you gain information by switching from model_2 to model_1 and vice versa if the relative entropy is negative.)
+At the end of the script, we use 1,000 generated test data points to evaluate the errors for each model.
+The errors line up pretty well with our entropy values.